Women Veterans Health Care

 They may also make referrals to community resources or VA Community Care.

-If you don't already use VA health care, you you may want to use the following online tools:
+If you don't already use VA health care, you may want to use the following online tools:

-Find out if you are eligible for VA health care.
+Find out if you are eligible for VA health care

-Enroll in VA health care if you haven't already.
+Enroll in VA health care if you haven't already

-Find your local VA and make an appointment.
+Find your local VA and make an appointment

 Where can I find more information, help, and resources on lactation?